 The Morality of Working a Government Job

-I answered a question on the morality of working a government job on Philosophy in Action Radio on 29 April 2012.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on the morality of working a government job on 29 April 2012.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 Is it moral to work for the IRS?
 Is it morally wrong to work for government agencies like the IRS (or equivalent tax bureaus), IAS (Indian Administrative Services), or the EPA?
 I'm an advocate of free markets.
 Would I be a hypocrite to work for such illegitimate government agencies?